 One thing Akane really likes about the hospitality and tourism program is the emphasis placed on developing hands-on skills.
 “For my intro to hospitality class, we had to interview tourists.
 This was daunting because I wasn’t even sure these people would be willing to talk with me.
 I had to work up to it.”

 As she prepares herself for her dream job of working in group sales, Akane makes the most out of her interaction with the department’s well-connected faculty.
 “And the city of Charleston has amazing opportunities in this field.
 It’s not surprising to learn that there are more internship opportunities and jobs in Charleston than our program can actually fill.”

-Faculty in this department deliver high-quality education in hospitality management, supported by a progressive series of practical, applied and experiential learning opportunities that take place in one of the world’s premier tourist destinations.
-Students learn to be guest focused, ethical, innovative, globally aware and computer fluent.
+Our faculty members deliver high-quality education in hospitality management, supported by a progressive series of practical, applied and experiential learning opportunities that take place in one of the world’s premier tourist destinations.
+Students learn to be guest-focused, innovative and globally aware.
 They’re also trained to be effective communicators, able to excel in the many facets of this growing industry.

 ❱❱ Students can focus their coursework in hotel and resort management, food service management or events management.

 ❱❱ Students can emphasize sales and marketing, human resource management or general management.